 The applicant must be a resident of India in order to open an account.

 The minimum age of the applicant must be 60 years.
 However, 55 year old applicants are also considered, who have opted for special or voluntary retirement or on superannuation.
 All the Defence Services retired personnel, excluding the civilian defence employees, are eligible for investing irrespective of age limits and are subject to fulfilment of the specified conditions.

 - The minimum investment should be INR 1000

 - The maximum investment should be INR 15 lakh

 - The deposits that are made in the savings scheme should be in the multiples of INR 1000

 - Interest Rates

-The Punjab National Bank senior citizens savings Scheme interest rate is 9.3 percent per year.
+The Punjab National Bank senior citizens savings Scheme interest rate is 7.4% per year.
 The interest for senior citizens savings scheme is computed quarterly.
 Also, the interest is completely taxable.

 The tenure of the savings scheme offered by Punjab National Bank is 5 years.
 It can also be extended by three more years.